What is art? German fair tests limits

 Christov-Bakargiev, whose fluffy white pooch Darcy rarely leaves her side, has commissioned a vet for the exhibition to discover what dogs find "beautiful" and has set aside a "dog park" in Kassel for the use of canines.

-On sustainability, documenta exhibits the work of U.S. artist Amy Balkin who is lobbying UNESCO to recognize the earth's atmosphere as a natural World Heritage Site.
+On sustainability, documenta exhibits the work of U.S. artist Amy Balkin who is lobbying UNESCO to recognise the earth's atmosphere as a natural World Heritage Site.

 She displays requests signed by Christov-Bakargiev and sent to 186 UNESCO member countries, asking them to support the proposal.
 Visitors to the exhibition are invited to sign ready-made postcards petitioning for the site.